 Reader’s Digest, February, 2001, “The Wizard Behind Harry Potter,” by Tim Bouquet.

-To order a copy of this book, visit:
+To order a copy of this book, visit the website of Ignatius Press: